‘Killer robots’ are coming, and U.N. is worried — Harvard Gazette

 In the case of blinding lasers, it was a pre-emptive ban [to ensure they will be used only on optical equipment, not on military personnel] so that is a good parallel for autonomous weapons systems, although these weapons systems are a much broader category.
 There’s also a different political climate right now.
 Worldwide, there is a much more conservative political climate, which has made disarmament more challenging.

-GAZETTE: What are your thoughts on the U.S. government’s position?
+What are your thoughts on the U.S. government’s position?

-DOCHERTY: We believe they fall short of what a solution should be.
+We believe they fall short of what a solution should be.
 We think that we need legally binding rules that are much stronger than what the U.S. government is proposing and that they need to include prohibitions of certain kinds of autonomous weapons systems, and they need to be obligations, not simply recommendations.

-GAZETTE: There was a recent development in the U.N. recently in the decade-long effort to ban these weapons systems.
+There was a recent development in the U.N. recently in the decade-long effort to ban these weapons systems.

-DOCHERTY: The disarmament committee, the U.N.
+The disarmament committee, the U.N.
 General Assembly’s First Committee on Disarmament and International Security, adopted in November by a wide margin —164 states in favor and five states against — a resolution calling on the U.N. secretary-general to gather the opinions of states and civil society on autonomous weapons systems.

 Although it seems like a small step, it’s a crucial step forward.
 It changes the center of the discussion to the General Assembly from the Convention on Conventional Weapons (CCW), where progress has been very slow and has been blocked by Russia and other states.
 The U.N.
 General Assembly (UNGA) includes more states and operates by voting rather than consensus.